 Pomegranate Port Reduction Sauce

-I have no problem plugging my buddy Jules because I know the products he markets, I use a lot of them myself, and Jules offers some of the best service you can find on the Net.
+I have no problem plugging my buddy Jules because I know the products he markets, I use a lot of them myself, and Jules offers some of the best services you can find on the Net.
 Jules handles all orders himself so I know he takes good care of his customers.

-In his spare time, Jules likes to dabble in the kitchen and has recently come up with his own line of products called Splash that are Pomegranate Reduction Sauces.
+In his spare time, Jules likes to dabble in the kitchen and has recently come up with his own line of products called Splash which are Pomegranate Reduction Sauces.
 They're excellent for making sauces or adding a little extra flavor to soups and stews but I also like them on fresh fruit and ice cream.

 Pan Seared Pork Loin with Pomegranate Port Reduction Sauce

-1-tablespoon herbs de Provence (typically contains rosemary, marjoram, basil, bay leaf, thyme)
+- 1 tablespoon herbs de Provence typically contains rosemary, marjoram, basil, bay leaf, thyme

-2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil extra virgin

-1/4 cup dry red wine
+- ¼ cup dry red wine

-1/3 cup chicken stock
+- ⅓ cup chicken stock

-1/4 cup Pomegranate Port Reduction Sauce Fresh ground pepper to taste
+- Fresh ground pepper to taste

-1/4-cup fresh pomegranate seeds, optional
+- ¼ cup fresh pomegranate seeds optional

-Preheat oven to 325°.
-Rub pork loin with 1-tablespoon extra virgin olive oil until lightly coated.
+- Rub pork loin with 1-tablespoon extra virgin olive oil until lightly coated.
 Sprinkle with herbs de Provence rubbing it into the meat and then set aside.

-Combine 1-tablespoon extra virgin olive oil, garlic, and herbs de Provence in a sauté pan over medium low heat.
+- Combine 1-tablespoon extra virgin olive oil, garlic, and herbs de Provence in a sauté pan over medium low heat.
 As garlic starts to brown add wine and reduce until the mixture has a slight syrupy consistency.

 - Heat a separate skillet with a heat resistant handle over medium-high heat.
 Add the pork loin and quickly sear on one side and then turn so that both sides have slightly browned.

-Remove the pork loin from the skillet to a dish and allow to stand for 5 minutes before carving.
+- Remove the pork loin from the skillet to a dish and allow to stand for 5 minutes before carving.
 Place the meat on a carving board and pour any juices from the plate back into the saucepan.
 Return the pan to the stove and warm over medium low heat.

-Carve the pork loin at a diagonal in 1/2-inch slices.
+- Carve the pork loin at a diagonal in ½-inch slices.
 Place the sliced pieces of pork on each plate.
 Spoon the sauce on top.
-Sprinkle with pomegranate seeds and serve.